-- 1. The student must accept his or her obligation to act as a responsible member of the University's academic community. - 2.
-The student should take ultimate responsibility for his or her research programme and endeavour to develop an appropriate working pattern, including an agreed and professional relationship with the supervisor(s).
-The student should discuss with the supervisor the type of guidance and comment which she or he finds most helpful, and agree a schedule of meetings. - 3.
-She or he should make appropriate use of the teaching and learning facilities available within the University. - 4.
-It is the student's responsibility to seek out and follow the regulations relevant to his or her course, including faculty/departmental handbooks/notes of guidance, and to seek clarification from supervisors and elsewhere if this is necessary. - 5.
+- 1. The student must accept their obligation to act as a responsible member of the University's academic community. - 2.
+The student should take ultimate responsibility for their research programme and endeavour to develop an appropriate working pattern, including an agreed and professional relationship with the supervisor(s).
+The student should discuss with the supervisor the type of guidance and comment which they finds most helpful, and agree a schedule of meetings. - 3.
+They should make appropriate use of the teaching and learning facilities available within the University. - 4.
+It is the student's responsibility to seek out and follow the regulations relevant to their course, including faculty/departmental handbooks/notes of guidance, and to seek clarification from supervisors and elsewhere if this is necessary. - 5.
 The student should not hesitate to take the initiative in raising problems or difficulties, however elementary they may seem.
-She or he should ensure that any problems regarding the project are drawn to the attention of the supervisor so that appropriate guidance may be offered. - 6.
+They should ensure that any problems regarding the project are drawn to the attention of the supervisor so that appropriate guidance may be offered. - 6.
 The student should seek to maintain progress in accordance with the plan of work agreed with the supervisor, including in particular the presentation of the required written material in sufficient time for comment and discussion before proceeding to the next stage.
 As groundwork for the thesis, the student should as soon as possible write rough drafts of possible chapters.
 Students in the sciences should keep a systematic record of all that has been attempted and accomplished.
 Both the student and the supervisor will want to keep a record of all formal, scheduled meetings.
 They may well want to agree a record of what has been discussed and decided. - 7.
-The student should recognise that a supervisor may have many competing demands on his or her time.
+The student should recognise that a supervisor may have many competing demands on their time.
 The student should hand in work in good time to the supervisor and give adequate notice of unscheduled meetings.
 The need for adequate notice also applies to requests for references from the supervisor. - 8.
-The student should be aware that the provision of constructive criticism is central to a satisfactory supervisory relationship, and should always seek a full assessment of the strengths and weaknesses of his or her work. - 9.
+The student should be aware that the provision of constructive criticism is central to a satisfactory supervisory relationship, and should always seek a full assessment of the strengths and weaknesses of their work. - 9.
 If the student feels that there are good enough grounds for contemplating a change of supervision arrangements, this should first be discussed with the supervisor or, if this seems difficult, with the appropriate head of department, director of graduate studies or their deputies, or the college adviser. - 10.
 Where problems arise, it is essential that a student gives full weight to any guidance and corrective action proposed by the supervisor. - 11.
-The student should provide regular reports on his or her progress to the board in accordance with any requirements of the Education Committee.
-The student must satisfy the supervisor on his or her progress at least once a year and should inform the supervisor at once of any circumstances that might require his or her mode of study to be modified or his or her registration as a graduate student to be extended, suspended or withdrawn.
+The student should provide regular reports on their progress to the board in accordance with any requirements of the Education Committee.
+The student must satisfy the supervisor on their progress at least once a year and should inform the supervisor at once of any circumstances that might require their mode of study to be modified or their registration as a graduate student to be extended, suspended or withdrawn.